jonesbrett/Python-3-Cheatsheet/pages/data.md

 ```
 ### Length of tuples

-The len() function returns the length of the tuple:
+The len() function returns the length of the Tuple:

 ```python
 tuple1 = ('1','2','3')